Sovereign-Labs/sovereign-book/src/3-quickstart.md

 cd examples/value-setter/
 ```

-The initial code is minimal.
-It defines the module's structure and a `call` method that lets anyone set the value.
+The code in this file defines the module's structure and a `call` method that lets anyone set the value.

 Here’s the simplified `lib.rs` that we'll start with: